 Fort Fairfield Middle/High School

-- Fort Fairfield Middle/High School's student population of 260 students has declined by 5% over five school years.
+- Fort Fairfield Middle/High School's student population of 262 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-12|